Richard Devereux (died 1547): Career

 Richard Devereux lived in Carmarthen, Wales where he was Bailiff from 1534 to 1535, and Mayor in 1536 to 1537.
 He was Commissioner for the tenths of spiritualities for St. David's diocese in 1535.
 He later came out strongly for the canons in their dispute with Bishop Barlow of St. David's.
 In 1542 he was a candidate for election to Parliament, and noted for enlivening the town of Carmarthen by his encouragement of unruly behaviour and resort to force, which prompted his adversary to lodge a complaint.
 Later in 1546 Devereux would be examined by the Privy Council for comments on religious practices he thought were superstitious.

 He was Deputy steward of the lordships of Arwystli and Cyfeiliog in Montgomeryshire in 1537.
 He supported his father in his dispute with the 2nd Earl of Worcester, and the borough of New Carmarthen.

 In 1543 he served under Sir John Wallop when he led a small force to help the Emperor Charles V in his invasion of France.
 He was mentioned in a dispatch on this campaign.

 Devereux was Deputy justice and chamberlain of South Wales during the reign of Henry VIII.
 He was justice of peace for Cardiff and Pembrokeshire in 1543, and Gloucester and Monmouthshire in 1547.
 He was Custos Rotulorum of Carmarthenshire from 1543 until his death in 1547.

-Richard Devereux was created a Knight of the Bath on 20 February 1547 at the coronation of Edward VI of England.
+Richard Devereux was created a Knight of the Bath on 20 February 1547 at the coronation of Edward VI.
 Later that year he was made a member of the council in the marches of Wales.